 Preparation for lessons

 Performance is an essential component in musical progress.
-Students who have demonstrated musical growth will be invited perform in two studio recitals per year with limited exceptions: In the event the teacher determines that a student is not prepared, they will not participate.
-Students who miss their lesson the week of the recital or are late to the dress rehearsal will not be permitted to perform.
+Students who have demonstrated musical growth will be invited perform in one studio recitals per year with limited exceptions: In the event the teacher determines that a student is not prepared, they will not participate.
+Students who miss their lesson the week of the recital or are late to (or miss) the dress rehearsal will not be permitted to perform.
 In the event that it is unsafe to hold a recital due to a public health emergency, an online or outdoor recital may be offered.

 Students and families are expected to abide by the detailed policies regarding practice, lesson behavior, and to follow the studio schedule.